 you must create separate individual configurations.
 Daemons are

-configured within the [os_daemons]
+configured within the [os_daemons] section of

-your configuration file (local.ini
+your configuration file (local.ini).
+The

 format of each configured daemon is: